 (b) the Registrar or the Commission may assign to him in any particular case.

-(2) During the illness, temporary incapacity, or temporary absence from office of the Registrar, the designated Deputy Registrar shall have and may exercise the powers and authorities and shall discharge the duties of the Registrar under this Act.
+(2) During the illness, temporary incapacity, or temporary absence from office of the Registrar, the designated deputy registrar shall have and may exercise the powers and authorities and shall discharge the duties of the Registrar under this Act.

-(3) In subsection (2) “designated Deputy Registrar” means —
+(3) In subsection (2) “designated deputy registrar” means —

-(a) if there is only one Deputy Registrar, that Deputy Registrar;
+(a) if there is only one deputy registrar, that deputy registrar;

-(b) if there are 2 or more Deputy Registrars, the Deputy Registrar designated by the Chief Commissioner.
+(b) if there are 2 or more deputy registrars, the deputy registrar designated by the Chief Commissioner.

 [Section 95 inserted by No. 94 of 1984 s.
 57.]